BosnaZmaj/wordle/README.md

 - [`solutions.txt`](wordle/solutions.txt) contains words which can be used as solutions.
 - [`words.txt`](wordle/words.txt) contains other valid English words that are recognized in tries.
-  (These words are less common like "fuzil", "sewin", and "tolan".)
+  (These words are less common like "fuzil", "sewin", and "tolan", but are still helpful in deducing solutions.)